ericmustin/LibraryHomework/README.md

 ## Getting Started

 There are a few dependencies for testing, which were installed using npm.
-To learn more about the NPM package manager, please see their docs [NPM Doc](https://www.npmjs.com/)  Before running locally, cd into the repo and run the following command
+To learn more about the NPM package manager, please see their docs [NPM Doc](https://www.npmjs.com/)  Before running locally, make sure you have npm installed, then cd into the repository and run the following command

 ```
 npm install